Understanding Enidine SIDAS (Shock Isolating Double Acting Spring) ProductsDecember 17th, 2019

 Finding Applications for SIDAS Products

 Earlier in this post, we mentioned solid-state electronics.
 While it’s true that this two-stage transient response compensator does prevent tiny electronic parts from getting damaged, that’s just the tip of the iceberg as far as the device’s capabilities are concerned.
 Suppose this was a complex piece of avionics, as fitted in a commercial airliner.
 Or it’s an electrical panel used in a military vehicle.
 Far from solid and static, such electronic assemblies add gyros and directional mechanisms to the mix.
 If these components receive a knock, course corrections or mapped out routes could be lost.
 By using SIDAS products, those delicate electronic guidance systems work without interruption.
-As a matter of fact, perhaps by utilizing a computer modelling simulation program, different transient response curves can be programmed into the device.
+As a matter of fact, perhaps by utilising a computer modelling simulation program, different transient response curves can be programmed into the device.
 Then, should a particularly troublesome vibrational frequency begin to resonate, then the static preloaded spring and its hydraulic dampener will partner again to zero-out that noisily propagating oscillation.

 Essentially, these are intelligent, fluid-based springs with a preloaded mechanical coil section.
 The metal coil handles the occasional knock.
-If its capabilities are overwhelmed, then the hydraulic stage enters the fray as an intelligent transient response equalizer.
+If its capabilities are overwhelmed, then the hydraulic stage enters the fray as an intelligent transient response equaliser.
 It’ll cancel out the vibrational energies that can damage solid-state electronics and confound sensitive electronic guidance systems.
 Employed in heavy industrial gear, in frames that are on the move along the ground, on avionics systems that accompany fast-flying aircraft as they navigate the skies, and in military equipment, SIDAS products respond to the smallest vibrations and compensate accordingly.

 Optimized by NetwizardSEO.com.au